-- An injury that occurred during a lunch break is typically not considered work-related unless it occurs in a company cafeteria or otherwise involves your employer in some way;
+- An injury during a lunch break is typically not considered work-related unless it occurs in a company cafeteria.

-- Even if alcohol contributes to an injury, it may still be considered work-related if it occurred during a work-sponsored event such as a holiday party;
+- Even if alcohol contributes to an injury, it may still be considered work-related if it occurred during a work event (like a holiday party).

-- Mental conditions are treated the same as physical injuries if they're determined to be sustained on the job or as a result of your job.
+- Mental conditions sustained on the job or as a result of your job may be work-related.

 Workplace Injury Compensation Coverage

-Every state but Texas mandates employers to purchase workers' compensation insurance, but only workers properly classified as "employees" are covered (as opposed to independent contractors).
-Also, Idaho and Wyoming do not require coverage of undocumented workers; but Arizona, California, Texas, and other states specifically include illegal immigrant workers in employers' workers' comp coverage.
+Every state but Texas requires employers to purchase workers' compensation insurance.
+Only workers correctly classified as "employees" are covered (as opposed to independent contractors).
+Also, Idaho and Wyoming do not require coverage of undocumented workers.
+Arizona, California, Texas, and other states specifically include non-citizen workers in employers' comp coverage.

 - Domestic workers (housekeepers, nannies, babysitters)